Narotam-Mishra/machine-learning-concepts/README.md

 ### D9 - Machine Learning Development Life Cycle | MLDLC in Data Science (25:12)

-Of course.
-Here is a detailed summary of the Machine Learning Development Life Cycle (MLDLC) concepts discussed in the video, along with important pointers.

 ### **Summary of MLDLC (Machine Learning Development Life Cycle)**

 Just like software development has SDLC (Software Development Life Cycle), machine learning projects require a structured process called MLDLC.
 This is a set of guidelines to follow when building any ML-based software product, from the initial idea to the final deployed product.
 The speaker emphasizes that knowing this is crucial for industry roles and building real-world products, beyond just training a model for accuracy in academic projects.
 It is divided into **9 key steps**: